 Your lender may require gap insurance

-If you financed your vehicle with a car loan, your lender might require loan gap insurance in addition to your collision and comprehensive policies.
+If you financed your vehicle with a car loan, your lender might require loan gap insurance in addition to your collision and comprehensive coverage.
 If you lease your vehicle, lease gap insurance may already be included in the cost.
-Check your paperwork to be sure.
+Check your coverage paperwork to be sure.

 Actual cash value determines how much your policy pays

-Standard collision and comprehensive car insurance policies help pay for the replacement of your vehicle if it’s a covered total loss – up to the limits of your policy and the car’s actual cash value.
+Standard comprehensive and collision car insurance policies help pay for the replacement of your vehicle if it’s a covered total loss – up to the limits of your policy and the car’s actual cash value.
 ACV is equal to the cost of the car when it was new, minus depreciation for age, mileage, physical condition and other factors.

 After just a year, the ACV of your car can be thousands less than what you paid for it, which can leave you with an expensive loan or lease balance.
 Nationwide’s gap insurance may cover some, or all, of that amount.
 This coverage is available in select states and applies to vehicles 6 years old or less.